Catalpa, Cattails & Kudzu

 tendrils to grab hold of adjacent shrubs, structure and other supports to lift

-base of the leaf stem where it attaches).
+axil (the base of the leaf stem where it attaches).
+All of the passion flowers have beautifully complex blossoms and maypop is no exception.

-fringe of purple and white filaments, called the corona.
-In the center is the
+white filaments, called the corona.
+In the center is the white fleshy stigma

+surrounded by five stamens.
 The maypops are the size of a small hen's egg with

 yellow-green skin juicy, but seedy pulp.

-Maypop is native to southeastern United States and is often seen growing on the edges of fields,
+and is often seen growing on the edges of fields, along side ditches and other

-along side ditches and other sunny, moist and fertile places.
+sunny, moist and fertile places.

 Catfish:

-is the smaller channel catfish (Ictalurus punctatus), which reaches 20 lb (9 kg) and has a
+kg).
+Best known is the smaller channel catfish (Ictalurus punctatus), which reaches 20

-deeply forked tail and slender body.
-The stonecat (Noturus flavus), 10 in.
-(25.4 cm) long, is found in clear water under logs and stones.
-The bullheads, or
+cm) long, is found in clear water under logs and stones.
+The

-and animals.
-Bullheads have square or slightly rounded tails and may reach 1 ft (30 cm) in length
+bottom plants and animals.
+Bullheads have square or slightly rounded tails and

-and 2 lb (0.9 kg) in weight.
-The black, yellow, and brown bullhead
+kg) in weight.
+The black, yellow, and brown bullhead species

-species are common in the waters of the central and eastern states.
+are common in the waters of the central and eastern states.

-Blue Catfish vary in
+Blue Catfish vary in color

-skin evoking the common nickname “white cat.”
+the pale skin evoking the common nickname “white cat.”
 They are often confused with

 channel catfish.
 Both have forked tails and similar coloration, but blues lack